 OPTIMIZATION OF HEMODYNAMICS AND VENTILATION

-- Titrate the IV fluids and vasoactive medications to achieve hemodynamic stability.
+- IV fluids and vasoactive medications should be titrated for hemodynamic stability.

-- Percutaneous coronary intervention (PCI) is generally preferred over thrombolytics.
+- Percutaneous coronary intervention (PCI) is preferred over thrombolytics.

 - Individual should be taken by EMS directly to a hospital that performs PCI.